-If you get caught somewhere and your card is not working, then there’s one simply solution.
+If you get caught somewhere and your card is not working, then there’s one simple solution.

 You can call the number on the back of your card and speak to the fraud prevention department to allow them to process your transaction.
 You’ll usually have to re-run the transaction when this happens.

-I usually make international phone calls with Skype for these purposes and that usually works pretty good.
+(I usually make international phone calls with Skype for these purposes.)

 Certain countries excluded